 Follow these steps to do so:

-- Navigate to APK Mirror’s Google Play Store section, here.
+- Navigate to APK Mirror’s Google Play Store section.

 - Download an older version of the Google Play Store.
-Make sure that the version you are downloading is present on Android 11.
+Make sure that the version you are downloading is supported on Android 12.

 - Allow installation from external sources once prompted.